ibrahimecm5/azure-docs.fr-fr/articles/azure-web-pubsub/tutorial-pub-sub-messages.md

                 var connectionString = args[0];
                 var hub = args[1];
                 var message = args[2];

-                var serviceClient = new WebPubSubServiceClient(connectionString, hub);
+                // Either generate the token or fetch it from server or fetch a temp one from the portal var serviceClient = new WebPubSubServiceClient(connectionString, hub);

-                // Send messages to all the connected clients
-                // You can also try SendToConnectionAsync to send messages to the specific connection await serviceClient.SendToAllAsync(message);
+                await serviceClient.SendToAllAsync(message);
             }
         }
     }

     ```

     L’appel `SendToAllAsync()` envoie simplement un message à tous les clients connectés dans le hub.